blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > - After the Jewish Roman wars, Hadrian renamed Judea to Syria Palaestina and Jerusalem to Aelia Capitolina to erase the history of the Jewish religion
 > - After 70, Jews and Jewish proselytes were only allowed to practice their religion if they paid the Jewish Tax
 > - After 135, they were banned from entering Aelia Capitolina except for the day of Tisha B'Av
+> - Until Constantine's time, for a while Christians were persecuted more for trying to start a new religion, and for their criticism of the Gods that the Romans believed to have blessed their city
+> 	-
 >
 > ## The Crusades
 > - First Crusade